Thodoris-theo/docker_project/README.md

-# Project Name

-Short description of the project.

 ## Description

 This project contains the necessary source files, including `app.js` for routing, database configuration, and other functionalities, creating a RESTful API.
 The database schema is provided in `db.sql`.
+Additionally, Dockerfile is included for containerization, enabling easy deployment and scalability using Docker.

 ## Script Folder